 Burlington, Cambridge and Guelph, Ontario, Canada

 For the Sake of Vicious grabs the viewer from the start and doesn’t let go.
-The action is all at close quarters with tight direction, editing and pacing.
-Ambiguities and twists abound in the plot.
+The relentless action is all at close quarters with tight direction, editing and pacing.
+Ambiguities and twists abound in the sparse plot.
 Meanwhile, a superb synth score throbs away throughout.
-Highly recommended!
+Recommended!